jmbealer/my-knowledge-base/javascript.md

-    i is used as the name of the counter variable i for iterator what is a for loop? what is a while loop?
+    i is used as the name of the counter variable i for iterator what is a for loop?
+    how to increment the counter?
+    how to decrement the counter?
+  what is a while loop?
+  what is a nested loop?
+    why would you use a nested loop?